utiasSTARS/PhoenixDrone-sitl_gazebo/README.md

-# Gazebo for MAVLink SITL
+# Gazebo SITL plugins for Hummingbird

-This is a flight simulator for multirotors, VTOL and fixed wing.
-It uses the motor model and other pieces from the RotorS simulator, but in contrast to RotorS has no dependency on ROS.
-This repository is in the process of being re-integrated into RotorS, which then will support ROS and MAVLink as transport options: https://github.com/ethz-asl/rotors_simulator
+This repository is built upon RotorS from ETHZ-ASL: https://github.com/ethz-asl/rotors_simulator

+Our main contribution is a custom model of Hummingbird under `models/hummingbird/hummingbird.sdf` and its aerodynamic plugin with calibrated aerodyanmic coefficients under `src/gazebo_ts_aerodynamic_plugin.cpp`.

+You do not need to explicitly build this library, this repo is referenced as a submodule under the main PX4 repository and will be compiled automatically when running SITL.

-**If you use this simulator in academic work, please cite RotorS as per the README in the above link.**
+**If you use this simulator in academic work, please cite RotorS and our paper as per the README in the upper level repository.**

 ## Install Gazebo Simulator